-Students seeking the Advanced Certificate in Nonprofit Management must complete 15 units of 400-level course work with a 3.0 grade point average and no grade below a B- (B-minus).
+Students seeking the Advanced Certificate in Nonprofit Management (NPM) must complete 15 units of 400-level course work with a 3.0 grade point average and no grade below a B- (B-minus).
 The certificate can normally be completed in one to two years.

 The following courses are required for the 15-unit certificate: